 Does it provide enough kcalories (kcals)?

-The average daily requirement is 2,500 kcals for men and 2,000 kcals for women but when dieting, you’ll need to reduce your energy intake in order to burn off more than you consume.
+The average daily requirement for a moderately active adult is 2,500 kcals for men and 2,000 kcals for women but when dieting, you’ll need to reduce your energy intake in order to burn off more than you consume.

-Nutritional therapist Kerry Torrens says, "A general guide is to aim for fat loss of 1lb per week.
-To achieve this, you need to create a deficit of 500 calories a day from your normal eating plan.
-The best way to start is to keep a food diary so you understand exactly how much and what you're eating and drinking."
+Nutritionist Kerry Torrens says, "A general guide is to aim for fat loss of 1lb per week.
+To achieve this, it's suggested that you create a deficit of 500 calories a day from your normal eating plan.
+The best way to start is to keep a food diary so you understand exactly how much, what and when you're eating and drinking."

-Identify where you can cut excess or empty calories, perhaps by eating smaller portions or by skipping snacks when you’re not hungry.
-Swapping sugar-sweetened or alcoholic drinks for low-calorie options is a good way to cut back without feeling hungry.
+Identify where you can cut excess or empty calories, and focus instead on making your meals nutrient-dense by including leafy greens such as kale, spinach and rocket, as well as wholegrains such as quinoa and barley, along with plenty of fruit and vegetables.
+Swapping sugar-sweetened or alcoholic drinks for low-calorie options is a good way to cut back on calories without feeling hungry.

 Children, teenagers and pregnant women will have special calorie requirements, and should be supervised by a doctor when embarking on any restrictive eating plan.
 Similarly, those with a diagnosed medical condition should refer to their GP prior to commencing a weight loss plan.